rageworx/FLTermEx/README.md

 ## Configure
 - This is only for macOS users,
-- Before build source code, need to run `.configure` to find these libraries to be linked.
+- Before build source code, need to run `./configure` to find these libraries to be linked.
     - libssl.a
 	- libcrypto.a
 	- libssh2.a
-- confiure helps find static library to be linked.
+- little script of configure helps find static library to be linked related in ssh2.

 ### Makefiles
 - Makefile.mingw